ChristopheCIATTI/DesignPatternsPHP/README.md

 ## Avancement :
 This pattern is only minimal version.
-I upload the patterns and documentations more later
+I upload the patterns, documentations and uml diagram more later

 ## source :
 I take my source with two books :